ahhossain/ppr/README.md

 Check out the site at **https://amith12355.pythonanywhere.com/pprsite/**

-This is a simple website to browser the Irish Property Price Register which is a record of all residential property sales (https://www.propertypriceregister.ie/)
+This is a simple website to browse the Irish Property Price Register which is a record of all residential property sales (https://www.propertypriceregister.ie/)

 It is provided as a CSV file making it difficult to access and navigate.
 Goal of this project is to make this information easily accessible